 It is our public duty to ensure that this money is spent in the most effective way whilst delivering value for money and complying with our statutory duty.

-As a public sector organisation, the way in which we procure is governed by both internal regulations, national and European legalisation.
+As a public sector organisation, the way in which we procure is governed by both internal regulations and national legalisation.

 The Service undertakes collaborative procurement with fire authorities both nationally and within the South West region, other emergency services, local authorities and other public bodies.
 We also make use of contracts awarded by other bodies on behalf of the public sector, such as those provided by Crown Commercial Services and other public buying organisations.

-The Service must follow the European, national and local level regulations including the Public Contracts Regulations 2015 when procuring goods, services and works, and must ensure that the principles of transparency and fairness are applied throughout all stages of the procurement processes.
+The Service must follow the National and local level regulations including the Public Contracts Regulations 2015 when procuring goods, services and works, and must ensure that the principles of transparency and fairness are applied throughout all stages of the procurement processes.

 The procurement procedures to be utilised will depend on the estimated value of the contract.
 Our procedural flowchart for goods, services and works provides information on our current procurement procedures.

-The Service may also wish to use a compliant framework to purchase goods, works and services.
+The Service may use a compliant framework to purchase goods, works and services.
 Typically, these are available from Crown Commercial Services or other public buying organisations.
 If a framework is used, the guidelines for that framework will be followed.
-We also have an agreed set of Standard Terms and Conditions.
+We have an agreed set of Standard Terms and Conditions.